prataprc/prataprc.github.io.v1/_contents/sudoku-in-erlang.rst

     # solve a single sudoku puzzle of complexity 3 (9x9) and difficulty 40%
     $ bin/sudoku -c 3 -d 40 -s 1123
     complexity:3 count:1 difficulty:40 seed:1123
-    Time taken to evaluate 28315uS
+    Time taken to evaluate 6329uS

 Above, sudoku script generates a 9x9 puzzle, populating 40% of the slots.
-And it took 28.3 milli-seconds to solve the puzzle.
-The `-s` option provides the seed value to random-generator - so that same set of puzzles will be generated for the same seed value.
+And it took 6.3 milli-seconds to solve the puzzle.
+The `-s` option provides seed value to the random-generator - so that same set of puzzles will be generated for the same seed value.
 Note that the puzzle is solved using a sequential backtracking algorithm explained above.

-`All measurements are taken with my 1.6Ghz atom-netbook`.
+`All measurements are taken with my 2Ghz Core-2 Quad desktop`.

 Using the same parameters but solving 100 puzzles - `sequentially`,